tfeb/best-map/README.md

 and so on.
 You need [NumPy](http://www.numpy.org/) to use it, and [nose](https://nose.readthedocs.io/en/latest/) to run the unit tests.

+There is [documentation](python/README.md) for this.

 ### `racket`
 This is the original proof-of-concept, implemented in [Racket](http://racket-lang.org/).
-It has no pretensions to be production-quality code: it's just here for the record,
+It has no pretensions to be production-quality code: it's just here for the record.

 ## Builds and tests
 [![Build Status](https://travis-ci.org/tfeb/best-map.svg)](https://travis-ci.org/tfeb/best-map)

-This status corresponds to [`github.com/tfeb/best-map`](https://github.com/tfeb/best-map) and may not completely correspond to the status of any other repo.
+This [Travis CI](https://travis-ci.org/) status corresponds to [`github.com/tfeb/best-map`](https://github.com/tfeb/best-map) and may not completely correspond to the status of any other repo.

+The Python package is tested: the Racket one is not.
+There are unit tests for it however, which you can run with `raco test` if you want.